ublue-os/website/docs/values.md

 ## Evolution is better than stagnation
 Openness to new ideas and studied technological evolution make us a stronger project.

+## Transparency
+We endevaour to utilize the latest in open source technology (like [sigstore](https://www.sigstore.dev/)) to ensure our users can verify the processes used to build these images.

+---

 ... and we can't have all that without the quote:

 "Culture eats strategy for breakfast." --Peter Drucker